s-herrera/grammar-rules-extraction/README.md

 We use [Grew-match](http://match.grew.fr/) query language to interrogate the treebanks.
 The application is build using the `streamlit` library.

+On the basis of three query patterns, we search for the conditions (pattern P3) that trigger the linguistic phenomenon expressed by the pattern P2, in the initial search space (pattern P1).
+We performed a significance test to evaluate the distribution obtained from these three motifs.

 This work was done as part of an internship in the [ANR Autogramm project](https://autogramm.github.io/).
 It is also the implementation of my master's thesis (pluriTAL master's program).